How Dog Ear Cropping Is Done

 A Closer Look Into the Procedure

-Ears may develop infections, bleeding and even if rare, they may need to be amputated should major complications arise.
+Ears may develop infections or bleeding.
+On rare occasions, they may need to be amputated should major complications arise.

 A dog with cropped ears will have painful and sensitive ears for weeks following surgery.
 Some may develop phantom pains just as any amputated body part.
 Regardless of the expensive and unneccessary surgery, there still are no guarantees on the success rate of the procedure.